menglin-c/menglin-c.github.io/_pages/about.md

 # News
 - **[2024-05]** I am honored to receive the *URSI Young Scientist Award* in Gran Canaria, Spain.

+- **[2024-03]** Our paper “Spin and orbital angular momenta of electromagnetic waves: From classical to quantum forms” is accepted by *IEEE Journal on Multiscale and Multiphysics Computational Techniques*.  <https://ieeexplore.ieee.org/document/10341331>

 - **[2023-12]** Our paper “Protected transverse electric waves in topological dielectric waveguides” is accepted by *IEEE Transactions on Antennas and Propagation*.  <https://ieeexplore.ieee.org/document/10341331>

 - **[2023-08]** Our paper “Coexistence of large-area topological pseudospin and valley states in a tri-band heterostructure system” is accepted by *Optics Letters*.  <https://opg.optica.org/ol/abstract.cfm?doi=10.1364/OL.501977>